tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Schemas.md

       <kbd><img src="./images/schemaname1.png"  /></kdb>

 5. In the left-hand schema composition menu, notice the class of "XDM ExperienceEvent".
-This value was set because you selected "XDM ExperienceEvent" after clicking the "Create Schema" button in prior step.
-If you need to assign of change the class, you would click on the "Assign" button to the right of Class.
+This value was set because you selected "XDM ExperienceEvent" after clicking the "Create Schema" button in a prior step.
+If you need to assign or change the class, you would click on the "+ Assign" button to the right of "Class".

     <!---